-It is particularly important when time is limited and demands are seemingly unlimited.
-It helps you to allocate your time where it is most-needed and most wisely spent, freeing you and your team up from less important tasks that can be attended to later. or quietly dropped.
+It's particularly important when time is limited and demands are seemingly unlimited.
+It helps you to allocate your time where it's most-needed and most wisely spent, freeing you and your team up from less important tasks that can be attended to later... or quietly dropped.

-With good prioritization (and careful management of deprioritized tasks) you can bring order to chaos, massively reduce stress, and move towards a successful conclusion.
+With good prioritization (and careful management of reprioritized tasks) you can bring order to chaos, massively reduce stress, and move towards a successful conclusion.
 Without it, you'll flounder around, drowning in competing demands.

 At a simple level, you can prioritize based on time constraints, on the potential profitability or benefit of the task you're facing, or on the pressure you're under to complete a job:

-While these simple approaches to prioritization suit many situations, there are plenty of special cases where you'll need other tools if you're going to be truly effective.
-We look at some of these below:
+While these simple approaches to prioritization suit many situations, there are plenty of special cases where you'll need other prioritization and time management tools if you're going to be truly effective.
+We look at some of these prioritization tools below:

-Grid Analysis helps you prioritize a list of tasks where you need to take many different factors into consideration.
-Click here to learn how to use it.
+Decision Matrix Analysis helps you prioritize a list of tasks where you need to take many different factors into consideration.

 This quick and simple diagramming technique asks you to plot the value of the task against the effort it will consume.